Homer the Heretic: Production

 This episode originated when Al Jean commented to Mike Reiss, "We had a lot of luck with Homer stealing cable, which was based on the eighth commandment, so maybe we could look to other commandments.
-So we thought, 'Honor vs the Sabbath' would be a good one.
+So we thought, 'Honor the Sabbath' would be a good one.
 So the 'Homer doesn't go to church' storyline was given to George Meyer."
 Reiss and Jean thought that as a lapsed Catholic, Meyer would "bring the proper degree of rage" to the episode.
 Meyer had a lot of fun making the episode, thinking that most people could relate to the bliss of staying home from church.
 One of the main problems Meyer had writing this episode is that whenever Homer saw God, he had to have fallen asleep so that it appeared to be a dream.
 Meyer did not want to show that God was literally appearing to Homer.
 This resulted in him falling asleep so many times during the first draft of the episode that it was almost as if Homer had narcolepsy.
 This was also the first episode from season four that was read to the production team.
 Although first reads on previous seasons had not been well received by the production team, "Homer the Heretic" read very well, particularly some of the visuals in the third act, such as the house on fire and Homer being rescued by Flanders.